 After they bought the course, they wanted to learn to apply it with the help of the creator and others in the course.
 Instead of just buying a book from the influencer, they wanted to meet them and ask questions.
 They wanted access.

-This is why Mighty Networks exists, and why we give creators the tools they need to both monetize their work AND build a community of engaged fans.
+This is why Mighty Networks exists, and why we give creators the tools they need to both monetize their work AND build a community of members.

 Ownership